open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet-and-android-studio.md

 ## 1. Download and Open Android Studio

+- If you already have Android Studio installed, ensure it's up-to-date.
-- Go to [Install Android Studio | Android Developers](https://developer.android.com/studio/install) and follow the steps to install Android Studio.
+- If not, visit [Install Android Studio | Android Developers](https://developer.android.com/studio/install) and follow the provided steps to install Android Studio.
 - Launch Android Studio on your computer.
 If this is your first time using Android Studio, it may take a moment to set up the initial configuration.
-- Update Android Studio (if already installed).
-Open Android Studio.
-  Navigate to Help -> Check for Updates.
-Android Studio will check for any available updates.

 ## 2. Open the Project